fis/chainlance/README.md

 To use, simply call `gearlance left.bfjoust right.bfjoust`.
-The output will list results of each match (`<` for a left win, `>` for a right win and `X` for a tie) followed by the combined score (left wins
-- right wins, from -42 to 42).
+The output will list results of each match (`<` for a left win, `>` for a right win and `X` for a tie) followed by the combined score calculated as (left wins) - (right wins), ranging from -42 to 42.

 In general, seems to outperform the torquelance/chainlance compilation approaches.
 A proper optimizing compiler for two concurrently (but in